pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Es mejor morir de pie que vivir de rodillas."
 "It's better to die on your feet than to live on your knees."
 --Emiliano Zapata

+"Nothing is as it seems, nor is it otherwise."
+Zen Koan, Sammy Brown's favorite

 "Are we ready to drop the base?"
 --Kathy Zhang, titrating NaOH, Fall 2013